 Sourced from Tinuiti Q1 2026, Search Engine Journal, Semrush 2026, and Ahrefs correlation data.

-AI search opportunity coverage (Tinuiti Q1 2026)
+Reddit's AI citation share nearly doubled (Tinuiti Q1 2026)

 Citation likelihood is relative to post volume.
 A smaller subreddit with high expert density can outperform a large general one.